security-summer-school/hardware-sec/hardware-computing/README.md

  * Random number generation

 After studying these concepts, we have one more topic: can we trust the hardware?
-Many people posed that question, including tech giants.
+Many people have posed this question, including tech giants.
-Those questions resulted in the creation of the `Trusted Computing` concept.
+Those questions resulted in the creation of the **Trusted Computing** concept.
 We'll see what it is and how it is implemented.

 ## AES Instruction Sets